-Recently I’ve been thinking of witchy ancestors and their legendary witch gardens.
-As someone with Scottish heritage, it’s fun to learn about the hedge witches and herbalists who grew and used herbs in centuries gone by.
+Recently I’ve been thinking of our witchy ancestors and their legendary witch’s gardens.
+I love learning about the hedge witches and herbalists who grew and used herbs in centuries gone by.
 Here’s how to bring some of those ancient witchy vibes into your own witch’s garden!

-Growing, observing, and working with plants is a generally a pretty witchy thing to do.
+Growing, observing, and working with plants is generally a very witchy thing to do.
 There is something magical about communing with nature.
-Connecting with plants and learning to understand them underlies many historical remedies and concoctions.
+Connecting with plants and learning to understand them underlies many historical uses.
 There is incredible value in connecting with nature, whether or not you’ve got a witch’s garden.

 If you’re feeling a bit witchy these days, you may want to consider learning a bit more about how plants grow.
-You don’t have to stick to a conventional vegetable garden or witches herb garden either.
+You don’t have to stick to a conventional vegetable garden or herb garden either.
 How about planning and planting your own unique witch garden…full of the herbs and flowers that interest you!?
+Let’s get started.

-Here are ten simple ways to connect with nature and create a witch’s garden in your yard, on your patio, or even on the windowsill.
-Whether you’re a beginner gardener or a permaculturalist, try at least a few of these witch garden ideas to get started!
+Here are ten simple ways to create a witch garden and to connect with Mother Nature in your yard, on your patio, or even on the windowsill.
+Whether you’re a beginner gardener or a total plant geek, try at least a few of these witch garden ideas to get started!

-Another wonderful source of information for wild plants in your area are local indigenous groups.
-Check the library to see if there are any local plant books available, or see if the local band hosts traditional food or medicine workshops.
+Local indigenous groups can be another wonderful source of information for wild plants in your area.
+Check the library to see if there are any local plant books available or see if the local band hosts traditional food or medicine workshops.
 This info will be specifically tailored to your local area and will be full of helpful gems of information.

 In our area, I love to forage for moss for my floral arrangements and terrariums.
 I also like to collect little bits like flower seeds to bring back home and observe and grow.
-If you’re foraging off your property, be sure to get permission from the landowner or public authority prior to going foraging.
+If you’re foraging off your property, be sure to get prior permission from the landowner or public authority.

-Once you’ve taken some time to observe nature, it’s time to plan out some plants to grow in the witches herb garden.
-Safely edible witch herbs and flowers are a great way to start your garden because they’re generally easy to find and grow.
-It’s also safer to grow mainstream culinary herbs and edible flowers before you delve into some of the witchy plants in the next section.
+Once you’ve taken some time to observe nature, it’s time to pick out some plants to grow in your witch garden.
+Culinary witch herbs and flowers are a great way to start your garden because they’re generally easy to find and grow.
+It’s also safer to grow mainstream culinary herbs and edible flowers before you delve into some of the lesser-known and potentially poisonous witchy plants in the next section.

 Here are a few great edible culinary witch herbs to try out.
 Make sure you do your research when buying your seeds or plants to ensure the plant/variety you’re getting is indeed edible.

-Further info about witchy herb gardening can be found in this article about witchy ways to use your garden herbs.
-Rosemary Gladstar’s Medicinal Herb book is also extremely useful, even if you don’t know anything about growing herbs yet.
+Further info about witchy herb gardening can be found in Rosemary Gladstar’s book.
+Her book is extremely useful – even if you don’t know anything about growing herbs or using them yet.

 - Monkshood (Wolf’s Bane)

-When planning your witch’s garden, research bloom and harvest times for various plants.
+When planning your own witch’s garden, check the bloom and harvest times for various plants.
 Some gardeners try to pick a variety of plants that will be interesting at different times throughout the year.
 Planning your plants so that something is always blooming is a great way to keep visual interest while also supporting pollinator species.
 Other gardeners try to plan it out so everything can be harvested at once.
-Consider your lifestyle and preferences when planning out plants for your witchy garden.
+To each her own!

 Once you’ve selected some herbs or other witchy plants to grow in your witch garden, it’s time to make a garden calendar.
 Many witchy gardeners choose to plant by the moon’s cycles.
 This involves planting seeds of different types during different phases (and even different Zodiac signs if you’re into that).

-Talking to your plants is actually a pretty common practice among gardeners.
+Talking to your plants is actually a pretty common practice among gardeners (not just those with witch gardens).
 Plants are living things, and although they don’t talk back to us in words, they are wise in their own way.
 If you want to talk to your plants, there is certainly nothing stopping you!
-Anything that helps you connect positively with nature is worth a shot.
-Try talking to your plants, or even just visiting and checking in with them.
-Pausing to look at an individual plant will help you observe how it grows and changes, if nothing more.
+Anything that helps you connect positively with nature is worth a try.

 Once your witchy garden is established, give back to the land by replenishing it with nutrients, organic matter, water, and new plants.
 Add worm castings to your garden, make comfrey tea for your plants, and mulch with homemade compost.
-Your garden will thrive with proper care and attention and will continue to provide you with a healthy dose of plant energy.
-Read more about organic fertilizer options here.
+A witch garden will thrive with proper care and attention and will continue to provide you with a healthy dose of plant vibes.